Do you love the classic style looks of Audrey Hepburn, Kate Winslet or Princess Diana? They all have a classic style personality.

 You also like classic patterns like polka dots, leopard print and stripes.
 I’m unlikely to find more unusual hues such as orange or purple.

-Also, if I were to take a peak into your wardrobe, I would probably see you have many of the items from my list of 33 essentials every woman over 40 should own.
+Also, if I were to take a peak into your wardrobe, I would probably see you have many of the items from our list of 33 essentials every woman over 40 should own.

 Celebrities with a classic style personality